Mwalek/Mwalek/README.md

 - 👋 Hi, I’m @Mwalek
 - 👀 I’m interested in web development and digital marketing.
-- 🌱 I’m currently learning Git and JS.
+- 🌱 I’m currently learning CI/CD.
 - 💞️ I’m looking to collaborate on WP projects and also on my YT channel.
 - 📫 You can reach me on my site mwale.me.